rcifw/rcifw.github.io/docs/system-info/system-status.md

 ### CHPC
 All systems are operating normally at this time.

-### NRG/Informatics
+### NRG/Informatics Porals/CNDA/MIRRIR
-All systems are operating normally at this time.
+We are currently experiencing a storage issue that has taken several production systems offline.
+Systems administrators are addressing the issue, but we don't yet have an ETA for resolution.

 #### If you are seeing an outage that is not reported here please contact: